MelanieLinares/portfolio-new/site/content/post/new-increasing-efficiency-with-an-internal-portal-to-manage-dmv-iims-initiative-participants.md

-  <span aria-hidden="true">🤔</span> **Problem:** <br/>Internal DMV employees working within an older portal for managing Ignition Interlock participants experience difficulty keeping up with backlog and lack of needed features.
+  **Problem:** <span aria-hidden="true">🤔</span><br/>Internal DMV employees working within an older portal for managing Ignition Interlock participants experience difficulty keeping up with backlog and lack of needed features.

-  <span aria-hidden="true">💡</span> **The Plan:** <br/>Add missing features to new portal along with a new approach to data management and API integration, while separating reliance on specific dependencies
+   **The Plan:** <span aria-hidden="true">💡</span><br/>Research user and business needs to produce a list of missing and desired features.
+Create new portal UI and develop a new approach to data management and API integration, while separating reliance on specific dependencies.

 theme: blue
 typed_list: